The word denomination comes from a Latin compound of de and nominare: “to name” or “from a name.” Pick one. It plainly means to call by a name.

 This is a compilation of what some of the scholars have written: When the assemblies of Christ first spread out of Jerusalem and into Judea, Samaria and then to the rest of the world, there were only a few names by which the Christians identified their assemblies.
 And as a matter of fact, there was only one type of assembly of Christians, as the apostles and prophets took considerable time to note.

-The most common word we now find in English versions for that assembly is the word church, an Anglo-Saxon extraction of Kirk.
+The most common word we now find in English versions for that assembly is the word church, an Anglo-Saxon extraction of the Scottish word for assembly, Chirche, pronounced “Kirk.”
 As no Scotsman or Lassie had been either conceived or identified in the first century AD that word was unavailable for use when the NT was written and compiled.
 The transliterated word most often found identifying those assemblies in the NT is ecclesia; and it does not mean a thing to an uninitiated English reader.

 It is however, both the Latin and Greek root of the word that appears in the first line of the OT book known as Ecclesiastes or The Preacher (as it is occasionally rendered).
 The Hebrew word used with that word for assembly is often mistaken for a position and occasionally for a proper name, which the scholars tell us that it is not.
 This word is transliterated into English as Kohelith, and has been sometimes rendered as the preacher.